facebookresearch/CodeGen/README.md

 \* Equal Contribution

 ## License
+The validation and test parallel datasets from GeeksForGeeks, and the evaluation scripts under [data/transcoder_evaluation_gfg](data/transcoder_evaluation_gfg) are released under the Creative Commons Attribution-ShareAlike 2.0 license.
+See https://creativecommons.org/licenses/by-sa/2.0/ for more information.

-`CodeGen` is under the license detailed in the Creative Commons Attribution-NonCommercial 4.0 International license.
-See LICENSE for more details.
+The rest of the `CodeGen` repository is under the MIT license.
+See [LICENSE](LICENSE) for more details.